Transportation in Atlanta: Toll lanes

-Personal transportation

 Pedestrians and cycling

 Cycling is a growing mode of transportation in Atlanta, taking 1.1% of all commutes in 2009, up from 0.3% in 2000, and organizations like Propel ATL continue to lobby for increased accessibility to bicyclists.
 However, heavy automobile traffic, Atlanta's famed hills, the lack of bike lanes on many streets, and difficulty in crossing major streets deter many residents from cycling frequently in Atlanta.
 The city's transportation plan calls for the construction of 226 mi of bike lanes by 2020.
 The BeltLine which will include multi-use, paved trails, may help the city achieve this goal.

 Additional multi-use trails currently being developed throughout Atlanta include the PATH400 and the Peachtree Creek Greenway.

 Starting in June 2016, Atlanta received a bike sharing program, known as Relay Bike Share, with 100 bikes in Downtown and Midtown, which expanded to 500 bikes at 65 stations as of April 2017.

 Air transportation

 The Hartsfield-Jackson Atlanta International Airport on April 19, 2022, taken from the Sentinel-2A satellite.

 Situated 10 miles (16 km) south of downtown, Hartsfield-Jackson Atlanta International Airport is the world's busiest airport.
 Hartsfield-Jackson offers air service to over 150 U.S. destinations and more than 70 international destinations in 43 countries, with over 2,100 arrivals and departures daily.
 Delta Air Lines is headquartered nearby, and maintains its largest hub at Hartsfield-Jackson.
-The domestic terminal has its own MARTA heavy Rail station, and both terminals are easily accessible from Interstate 75, Interstate 85, and Interstate 285.
+The domestic terminal has its own MARTA rail station, and both terminals are easily accessible from Interstate 75, Interstate 85, and Interstate 285.